“Blessed are the poor in spirit, for theirs is the kingdom of heaven.

 Blessed are the peacemakers …

-And this woman (while I wouldn’t say she was poor in spirit by any stretch of the imagination) certainly does strive to be a peace-maker – devoting herself more or less full-time to the struggle for peace in Israel/Palestine (God bless her).
+And this woman (while I wouldn’t say she was poor in spirit by any stretch of the imagination) certainly does strive to be a peace-maker – devoting herself more or less full-time to the struggle for peace in Israel/Palestine.

-The problem with this approach though is that, like the first approach we mentioned, it fits some Beatitudes better than it does others.
-While it makes sense for Jesus to urge us to be peace-makers and to be merciful, it makes less sense to have Him urging us to mourn and to get ourselves persecuted!
-And, for that matter, I’m likewise not sure how you exhort someone to achieve greater destitution of spirit?
+As with the ‘work of art’ approach, seeing the Beatitudes as laws might help to make sense of some of them but certainly not all of them.
+It might make sense for Jesus to urge us to be peace-makers and to be merciful but it makes a lot less sense to have Him urging us to mourn and to get ourselves persecuted!
+And once again, I’m not sure at all sure what it would mean to command someone to achieve greater destitution of spirit!

-Now, I’m not wanting to knock those who want to take the Beatitudes as a guide to life.
+I don’t want to knock those who want to take the Beatitudes as a guide to life.
 Indeed, I believe that Gandhi found guidance in Jesus’ blessing of the meek, and that’s fantastic.
-Even so, I’m not convinced that the Beatitudes were actually intended to be read as a list of commandments or guidelines for life, and this is not only because I don’t see Jesus as a law-giver in the Mosaic sense, but rather because not all of these Beatitudes make sense when read that way.
+Even so, I am personally not convinced that the Beatitudes were ever intended to be read as a list of guidelines for life any more than they are to be seen as a list of admirable qualities worth acquiring.

-There is another way of looking at these Beatitudes altogether, of course, and it’s a way that does make sense, not just of some but of all of the Beatitudes, and this involves looking at them as de-scriptive rather than pre-scriptive.
+Thankfully, there is another way of looking at these Beatitudes, and it’s a way that I think makes sense of all of the Beatitudes and not just some of them, and it involves looking at them as de-scriptive rather than as pre-scriptive.

-These two words (descriptive and prescriptive) sound very similar don’t they, but they lead us in very different directions.
-If Jesus’ words here are descriptive rather than prescriptive then these Beatitudes are not a list of qualities Jesus is urging us to acquire at all, nor are they any condensed set of commandments, but rather simply a description of the people Jesus was hanging with.
-And when we see it this way I think it all makes sense.
+These two words – descriptive and prescriptive – sound very similar, don’t they, but they actually lead us in very different directions!
+If Jesus’ words here are descriptive rather than prescriptive then these Beatitudes are not a list of qualities Jesus is urging us to acquire nor are they any condensed set of commandments, but rather simply a description of the people Jesus was with at the time.
+When we see it this way I think it all makes sense.

-For we know the types of people that Jesus chose to hang around with, don’t we – the weak, the marginalized, the destitute, the oppressed, the sinful, the sorrowing, the mournful and the poor in spirit.
-These were His people, and I imagine that this would have been a pretty good description of the crowd that gathered around Jesus that day on the mountain.
+For we know the types of people that Jesus chose to hang around with, don’t we – the weak, the marginalized, the destitute, the oppressed, the sinful, the sorrowing, the mournful and (no doubt) the poor in spirit?
+These were His people, and I imagine that this would have been a pretty good description of the crowd that had gathered around Jesus that day on the mountain.

 These were the people Jesus chose to hang with – the poor, the weak, and the marginalized – and so these were the people Jesus chose to bless.
-And amongst them too of course were His chosen twelve – themselves a poor and marginalized little group, displaying plenty of poverty of spirit, no doubt.
+And amongst them too of course were His chosen twelve – themselves a poor and marginalized little group, displaying plenty of poverty of spirit, I am sure.

 Mind you, I’m not pretending to now have some authoritative understanding of what it means to be ‘poor in spirit’ but I am saying that we don’t need to assume that it’s a quality to be admired or sought after either.
-Even so, if you are poor in spirit (or sorrowful or persecuted) be assured that the blessing of God is being extended to you in Jesus, just as it is to the meek, the merciful, the pure in heart, and to all who crowd around Him.
+The point is that if you are poor in spirit (or sorrowful or persecuted) be assured that the blessing of God is being extended to you in Jesus, just as it is to the meek, the merciful, the pure in heart, and to all who are in the crowd around Him.

 This blessing is prophetic of course (we must be clear about that) and as such these blessings are simply an extension of Jesus’ preaching of the Kingdom.